Razer ID

 Final Prototype

-The final prototype reflects the validated flow: email entry and verification as a dedicated first step, followed by account setup with progressive disclosure of optional fields.
+The final prototype reflects the validated flow: ID and password creation, in conjunction with email entry and verification as a dedicated first step, followed by the disclosure of optional fields (email subscriptions).
 The design reduces perceived commitment at the point of entry and guides users through a clear, paced sequence.

 Design Iterations & Testing